Doxpop - Tools for Attorneys and Public Information Researchers

 Doxpop Property Watch alerts will also halt when Doxpop stops receiving updates from Hamilton County on May 1st.
 We will email all current users with instructions for setting up new alerts at that time.

 Note: We will keep Hamilton County on our system until June 15th to insure that the new system is working well and the transition is complete before we shut down access through Doxpop.
-However, it is important to remember that any documents filed after 5/1/2025 will not be found on Doxpop.
+However, it is important to remember that any documents filed on or after 5/1/2025 will not be found on Doxpop.

 Please join us in thanking Hamilton County and their staff for many years of partnership and public service!